-- RECOMMENDATION H 2.1.2: Identify infill lots and market these properties to developers/non-profits and others as appropriate to meet the housing needs. - RECOMMENDATION H 2.1.3: Support efforts lead by others to pursue federal funding to meet affordable housing needs of the very low income households within the area.
+- ♦ RECOMMENDATION H 3.1.1: Support efforts lead by others that pursue federal funding to meet affordable housing needs of the very low income households within the area.
 Rural areas rarely have the staff and resources available to meet the housing needs of all their citizens.
-Rural communities are also often unaware of programs and funding that is available to meet housing needs. - RECOMMENDATION H 2.1.4: Support funding agencies, such as CAP Services, USDA Rural Development, Waushara County's Veteran's Administrator to find out what assistance may be available. - RECOMMENDATION H 2.1.5: Work with others to identify the type of housing and services needed for existing residents. - RECOMMENDATION H 2.1.6: Work with the Town of Coloma, CAP Services and others to pursue the construction of federally assisted rental units, assisted living and other housing options for the elderly.
+Rural communities are also often unaware of programs and funding that is available to meet housing needs. - ♦ RECOMMENDATION H 3.1.2: Refer to support and funding agencies, such as CAP Services, USDA Rural Development, Waushara County's Veteran's Administrator to find out what assistance may be available. - ♦ RECOMMENDATION H 3.1.3: Work with others to identify the type of housing and services needed for existing very low income residents. - ♦ RECOMMENDATION H 3.1.4: Support federally assisted rental units, assisted living and other housing options for the elderly.